 Investment risk arises because the Company's contributions to the schemes are based on expected returns from scheme assets based on actuarial assumptions.
-If these assets underperform a deficit will be created against the scheme liabilities.
+If these assets underperform the pension deficit will increase.

 The scheme's obligations are dependent on the assumptions about the life expectancy of the members after retirement.
-If the scheme's members live longer than assumed in the actuarial calculations, a deficit will be created.
+If the scheme's members live longer than assumed in the actuarial calculations, the pension deficit will increase.